Welcome to the College of Nursing

 Grants & Scholarships

-The College of Nursing was awarded a HRSA grant from the Advanced Nursing Education Expansion (ANEE) program and the Advanced Education Nursing Traineeship (AENT) program.
-These awards are to support students enrolled in the Post-BSN DNP or MSN primary care nurse practitioner program at the Medical University of South Carolina.
-Post-BSN MSN and DNP Students who have paid the matriculation fee and meet the requirements of the grant will be notified via email toward the end of May with details about the requirements and the appropriate application materials for the 2013-2014 academic year.
-The email will be sent to the email account provided on your graduate application.
+The College of Nursing has submitted an application for a HRSA grant for the Advanced Education Nursing Traineeship (AENT) program.
+The award would be to support students enrolled in the Post-BSN DNP or MSN primary care nurse practitioner program at the Medical University of South Carolina.
+It is anticipated that the College of Nursing will be notified toward of the end of September of decisions.
+If we are awarded the grant, we will provide information and an applications to students via email.

 New Student Processes (IMPORTANT)